bedita/docs/source/endpoints/parameters.rst

 Filter expressions can be combined using ``&`` separator as many times as you want, limited only by the URL size.

-Too many ``filter`` combinations may of course result in unwantend or meaningless results, use them with caution :)
+Too many ``filter`` combinations may of course result in unwanted or meaningless results, use them with caution :)

 Field filter
 ^^^^^^^^^^^^

-The most common and simplest filter: retrieve only resources that have a field equal to some value, or greater/less than some value.
+The simplest and most common filter: retrieve only resources that have a field equal to some value, or greater/less than some value.

 Examples:

    *  ``/users?filter[name]=Gustavo`` get users that have *Gustavo* as first ``name``
-   *  ``/objects?filter[id][gt]=100`` retrieve users with ``id`` greater than 100
+   *  ``/objects?filter[id][gt]=100`` return users with ``id`` greater than 100

 .. _get-query: